sindresorhus/sindresorhus.github.com/_apps/battery-indicator.md

 #### Can you add support for macOS 10.14 or older?

-No, but you can get the last compatible version [here](https://github.com/sindresorhus/meta/files/4127047/Battery-Indicator-2.1.0-Mojave.zip).
+No, but you can get the last macOS 10.14 compatible version [here](https://github.com/sindresorhus/meta/files/4127047/Battery-Indicator-2.1.0-Mojave.zip) (free).

-### Can I contribute localizations?
+#### Can you localize the app into my language?

-No, I'm not interested in localizing the app.
+I don't have any immediate plans to localize the app.